hpsfoundation/foundation/charter.md

-High Performance Computing Foundation ("HPSF") Charter
+# High Performance Computing Foundation ("HPSF") Charter

 The Linux Foundation

 Effective May 12, 2024 / Updated May 12, 2024

-#### 1. Mission of the Cloud Native Computing Foundation.
+## 1. Mission of the High Performance Software Foundation

-HPSF's mission is to build, promote, and advance a portable core software stack for HPC by increasing adoption, lowering barriers to contribution, and supporting development efforts.
+The Foundation's mission is to constantly improve the quality and open availability of software for High Performance Computing through open collaboration.
+Through a series of technical projects, HPSF aims to build, promote, and advance a portable core software stack for HPC by increasing adoption, lowering barriers to contribution, and supporting development efforts.

 HPC software empowers organizations to run large-scale computational applications on conventional and accelerated systems of any size.
 From laptops, to HPC clusters, to clouds.
-HPSF aims to make accelerated computing ubiquitous, and its software components enable systems that can run portably across accelerated architectures with good performance.
+HPSF aims to make accelerated computing ubiquitous, and its projects enable systems that run portably across a diverse range of architectures with good performance.

-HPSF seeks to drive adoption of HPC software by fostering and sustaining an ecosystem of open source, vendor-neutral projects.
-We democratize state-of-the-art packages to make them widely known in and outside of traditional HPC communities.

-#### 2. Role of the HPSF.
+## 2. Role of the HPSF.

-The CNCF will serve a role in the open source community responsible for:
+The HPSF will serve a role in the open source community responsible for:

 -	(a) Stewardship of the projects

 	-	i.
-Ensuring that the technologies are available to the community and free of partisan influence
+Ensuring that technologies are available to the community and free of partisan influence

 	-	ii.
-Ensure that the technologies' brand (trademark and logo) is being cared for and used appropriately by members of the community, with a specific emphasis on uniform user experience and high levels of application compatibility
+Ensure that the technologies' brands (trademarks and logos) are cared for and used appropriately by members of the community

 -	(b) Fostering the growth and evolution of the ecosystem

 	-	i.
-Evaluating which additional technologies should be added to meet the vision of cloud native applications, and working to encourage the community to deliver them, and integrate them if and only if they advance the general agenda
+Evaluating which additional technologies should be added to HPSF and working to encourage the community to deliver them, and integrate them if and only if they advance the general agenda

 	-   ii.
-Providing a way to foster common technical standards across the various pieces
+Providing services that ease the task of maintaining and testing HPC projects across platforms

+	-	iii.
+Promoting performance portability over time to take advantage of new hardware developments without sacrificing maintainability

--	(c) Promotion of the underlying technologies, and approach to application definition and management, including: events and conferences, marketing (SEM, direct marketing), training courses and developer certification
+-	(c) Promotion of the underlying technologies including: events and conferences, marketing, training courses and developer certification, and workforce development activities

--	(d) Serve the community by making the technology accessible and reliable.

-	-	i.
-The foundation seeks to offer up a fully integrated and qualified build of each of the constituent pieces, on a well-defined cadence across the reference architecture.
+-   (d) Collaborate with other communities like OpenSSF and CNCF to:

+    - i. address supply chain security concerns and promote standard security practices among member projects

+    - ii. increase interoperability of HPC and Cloud software

-#### 3. Values.
+## 3. Values.

-The CNCF will strive to adhere to the following principles:
+The HPSF will strive to adhere to the following principles:

--	(a) Fast is better than slow.
-The foundation enables projects to progress at high velocity to support aggressive adoption by users.

--	(b) Open.
+-	(a) Open.
 The foundation is open and accessible, and operates independently of specific partisan interests.
 The foundation accepts all contributors based on the merit of their contributions, and the foundation's technology must be available to all according to open source values.
 The technical community and its decisions shall be transparent.

--	(c) Fair.
+-	(b) Fair.
 The foundation will avoid undue influence, bad behavior or "pay-to-play" decision-making.

--	(d) Strong technical identity.
-The foundation will achieve and maintain a high degree of its own technical identity that is shared across the projects.

--	(e) Clear boundaries.
-The foundation shall establish clear goals, and in some cases, what the non-goals of the foundation are to allow projects to effectively co-exist, and to help the ecosystem understand where to focus for new innovation.

--	(f) Scalable.
-Ability to support all scales of deployment, from small developer centric environments to the scale of enterprises and service providers.
-This implies that in some deployments some optional components may not be deployed, but the overall design and architecture should still be applicable.

--	(g) Platform agnostic.
-The specifications developed will not be platform specific such that they can be implemented on a variety of architectures and operating systems.
+-   (c) Community stewardship.
+We believe that ultimately, sustainability of projects comes from a broadly distributed user and contributor base.
+Projects should strive to broaden adoption and to develop a diverse contributor base.

+-   (d) Inclusivity.
+Broadly successful and useful technologies require different perspectives and skill sets, which can only be heard in a welcoming and respectful environment.

+-	(e) Constant evolution.
+The HPC ecosystem has always been driven by external technology developments and societal needs.
+As high performance software becomes more prevalent in areas outside of traditional HPC, HPC software must constantly evolve with these trends to continue to grow over time.

+-	(f) Platform agnostic.
+Projects should strive to build software that works and performs well on a diverse range of hardware architectures and platform scales.
+HPC software is as much used (or more) on laptops and workstations as on the world's largest supercomputers.

-#### 4. Membership.
+## 4. Membership.

-The CNCF shall be composed of Platinum, Gold, Silver, End User, Academic and Non-Profit member participants.
-All member applications will be reviewed by the Linux Foundation, who will decide whether that applicant is to be classified as an end user, academic/non-profit, or vendor for purposes of CNCF membership.
+The HPSF shall be composed of Premier, General, and Associate (Academic, Non-Profit, and Government) member participants.
+All member applications will be reviewed by the Linux Foundation, who will decide whether that applicant can be classified as academic/non-profit/government for purposes of HPSF membership.

--	(a) Platinum members shall be entitled to:
+-	(a) Premier members shall be entitled to:

 	-	i.
-Appoint one (1) representative to the CNCF Governing Board.
+Appoint one (1) representative to the HPSF Governing Board (GB).

 	-	ii.
 Appoint one (1) representative as a voting member in any subcommittees or activities of the Governing Board.

 	-	iii.
 Enjoy most prominent placement in displays of membership including on the website.

-	-	iv.
-If the member is also an approved End User, appoint one (1) representative to the End User TAB.

--	(b) Gold members shall be entitled to:
+-	(b) General members shall be entitled to:

 	-	i.
-Appoint one (1) representative to the CNCF Governing Board per every five (5) Gold members, up to three (3) maximum Gold representatives.

-	-	ii.
-If the members are also approved End Users, elect one (1) representative to the End User TAB for every five (5) Gold End User members, up to three (3) maximum Gold representatives.

--	(c) Silver members shall be entitled to:

-	-	i.
-Appoint one (1) representative to the CNCF Governing Board per every ten (10) Silver members, up to three (3) maximum Silver representatives.

-	-	ii.
-If the members are also approved End Users, elect one (1) representative to the End User TAB for every ten (10) Silver End User members, up to three (3) maximum Silver representatives.
+Participate in the election of member representatives of the GB.

--	(d) Academic and Non-Profit members: The Academic and Non-Profit category of participation is limited to academic and non-profit institutions respectively and requires approval by the Governing Board.
-Academic and Non-Profit members shall be entitled to identify their organization as members supporting the mission of CNCF and any other rights or benefits as determined by the Governing Board.
+-	(c) Associate members: The Academic and Non-Profit category of participation is limited to academic and non-profit institutions respectively and requires approval by the Governing Board.
+Academic and Non-Profit members shall be entitled to identify their organization as members supporting the mission of HPSF, are eligible to participate in the HPSF Technical Advisory Committee, and may have other rights or benefits as determined by the Governing Board.

 #### 5. Governing Board

--	(a) The CNCF Governing Board will be responsible for marketing and other business oversight and budget decisions for the CNCF.
-The Governing Board does not make technical decisions for the CNCF, other than working with the TOC to set the overall scope for the CNCF as described in the cloud native definition from Section 1.
+-	(a) The HPSF Governing Board will be responsible for marketing and other business oversight and budget decisions for the HPSF.
+The Governing Board does not make technical decisions for the HPSF, other than working with the TAC to set the overall scope for the HPSF as described in the cloud native definition from Section 1.

 -	(b) The Governing Board will address business matters including:

-	-	i. adopting the overall scope for the CNCF in consultation with the TOC;
+	-	i. adopting the overall scope for the HPSF in consultation with the TAC;

 	-	ii. defining and enforcing policy regarding the use of the trademarks and copyrights of the foundation;